Skip to main content

 Treasurer: The treasurer manages and supervises how SoDoc is using its money, keeps checks and balances, and distributes yearly compensations to board members.

-Webmaster: The webmaster is responsible for the SoDoc Webpage as well as the SoDoc Facebook page.
+Webmaster: The webmaster is responsible for the SoDoC Webpage as well as the SoDoC Facebook page.

 NOVA: Representatives for the Nordic Forestry, Veterinary and Agricultural University Network – NOVA.
 NOVA is a university cooperation aimed at supporting the understanding of major global challenges in a Nordic context.
 Together we provide high quality PhD-level courses in subjects related to agricultural, forestry and veterinary sciences, and support PhD- and post-graduate veterinarian specialisation students and NOVA’s scientists in building international scientific networks.